aristanetworks/anta/docs/advanced_usages/scaling.md

 ## Connection Management

-For `AsyncEosDevice` implementations (default in ANTA), ANTA uses the `httpx` library as its underlying HTTP client for device connections.
+For [`AsyncEosDevice`](../api/device.md#async-eos-device-class) implementations (default in ANTA), ANTA uses the [`httpx`](https://www.python-httpx.org/) library as its underlying HTTP client for device connections.
 Each device has his own connection pool with a default maximum of `100` connections.
 On large fabrics, this can lead to a very high number of connections (n x 100), which may overwhelm the ANTA process.
 Note that custom `AntaDevice` subclasses might implement different HTTP settings.
-For `AsyncEosDevice`, connection pooling can be tuned via:
+For `AsyncEosDevice`, connection pooling can be tuned via the following environment variables.
+See [HTTPX documentation](https://www.python-httpx.org/advanced/resource-limits/) for more details.

 ```bash
 # Maximum number of allowable connections